 Ways to Use Cooked Quinoa

 There are endless ways to use quinoa!
-For instance, it’s a great addition to soups, stews, and salads.
-However, you can also use it to make vegetarian burgers and add it to quesadillas.
-Or, you can add it to grain bowls or even include it in dessert recipes.
+It’s a great addition to soups, stews, and salads but you can also use it to make vegetarian burgers and add it to quesadillas.
+Or, you can add it to grain bowls and even include it in dessert recipes.

 Common Questions About How to Cook Quinoa